 dbpmda interactively prompts the user for commands, many of which emulate the Protocol Data Units (PDUs) that may be sent by a pmcd (1) process.
 After running dbpmda , enter the command help to get a list of the available commands.
 The example section below illustrates a session using dbpmda to test a PMDA.

 To simplify repetitive testing of a PMDA, the file .dbpmdarc in the current working directory can contain a list of commands that will be executed by dbpmda on startup, before the user is prompted to enter further commands interactively.
-While processing the .dbpmdarc file, interactive mode and command echoing are enabled and then reset at the end of the .dbpmdarc file (see the -i and -e command line arguments below).
+While processing the .dbpmdarc file, interactive mode and command echoing are enabled and then reset at the end of the .dbpmdarc file (see the -i and -e command line options below).